WorkSpaceMan/jxp/docs/special.md

 # Special Features

-## We allways encrypt passwords
+## We always encrypt passwords

-You should note that if you send through anything called "password", it will automagically encrypt using bcrypt, unless you send the parameter `password_override=1`.
+You should note that if you send through anything called "password", it will automatically encrypt using bcrypt, unless you send the parameter `password_override=1`.

 ## Reflection/navel gazing